UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_20.md

 type: slides
 ---

-# Annotating with text and color
+# Annotating with text and colour

 Notes: In this module we will be learning how to use color and text to annotate our visualizations and highlight important features.